AlexVRussell/Spotify-Stat-Tracker/README.md

 Important to create a .env file and put in your own CLIENT_ID and CLIENT_SECRET from the Spotify for Developers Dashboard.

+Disclaimer, there is no direct endpoint in Spotify's API for minutes or streams.
+So the minutes may be off by some decimal points, but after looking into majority of the songs I most listen to the duration is very accurate.

 *Improvements*

 - Implement view_artists and view_albums functions to calculate total minutes listened for these categories.
 (In progress)